-(11) Gambling of any form is prohibited.

-(12) Firearms or Dangerous Weapons
+- (11) Gambling of any form is prohibited. - (12) Firearms or Dangerous Weapons

-- a.
-BECAUSE OF THEIR RECOG-NIZED DANGER, FIREARMS, ILLEGAL KNIVES, EXPLO-SIVES, CHEMICAL OR INCIN-DIARY DEVICES WILL NOT BE KEPT ON UNIVERSITY OWNED OR CONTROLLED PROPERTY OR IN STUDENT LIVING QUARTERS.
-Possession of explosives, chemical or incindiary devices, loaded or unloaded firearms on campus, except as expressly authorized by law or institutional policy, is prohibited.
-The Boise City Code interprets air rifles, pellet or BB guns as being weapons or firearms. - Possession and use of fireworks in any University building or on campus is prohibited. - c.
+- b.
+Possession and use of fireworks in any University building or on campus is prohibited. - c.
 Occupants in University housing and off-campus housing, living within the city limits are subject to Boise City ordinances and State laws.